navcoin/NavHub/content/news/2018-11-21-community-fund-activated.md

 ### YoBit exchange listing

-NavCoin is being listed on new exchanges.
+NavCoin is looking to be listed on new exchanges.
 The most recent application for listing was to YoBit.
-Their NavCoin/BTC trading pair is expected to go online within the next few weeks.
+Their NavCoin/BTC trading pair is estimated to go online within the next few weeks.

 ### NavPay update